 For more than four decades, the Flood Hazard Research Centre has written publications that have shaped the way we look at natural hazards, and in particular flood risk and water management.

 Our publications by respected academics include edited and authored books, peer-reviewed academic journal articles, reports for government departments (both in the UK and overseas), consultancy reports, conference proceedings, departmental working papers and monographs.

 The latest Multi-Coloured Manual has been produced by the FHRC at Middlesex University, in collaboration with the Environment Agency and Defra.
 The 2013 Manual replaces the 2005 publication.
 It provides theoretical underpinning of the data and detailed methodology for use in the practical assessment of schemes and policies.
 Additionally, it explains the limitations and complications of Benefit-Cost Analysis to inform decision-making on investment in river and coastal risk management.

-The manual is available to order from Routledge.
+The manual is available to order from Hive.

 The annually updated Handbook (and Data) is a companion volume to the 2013 Manual.
 It is a step-by-step guide that allows the user to carry out economic appraisals for the majority of flood and coastal erosion risk management schemes.
 The Handbook and Data are available to download under licence from a secure section of the MCM-Online.
 You may also be interested in our MCM courses, delivered by the authors of the Manual and Handbook.
 Please visit our Courses page for more information.